-All contaminated site remediation must be performed according to federal, state, and local laws and regulations; contract specifications; and/or as directed by the Port AV/ENV.
+All contaminated site remediation must be performed according to federal, state, and local laws and regulations; contract specifications 02 61 13 Handling Contaminated Soil and others; and/or as directed by the Port AV/ENV.

 Before work begins, the contractor provides to AV/ENV a work plan and schedule of work for approval for construction projects where contaminated soil or groundwater is expected to be encountered.
 Port AV/ENV may need to inspect these projects to assure regulatory or permit compliance, which will be determined no later than the preconstruction meeting.
 Port AV/ENV is notified immediately if potentially contaminated soil or groundwater is encountered during construction work.